 Sorry, nothing in cart.

+The efforts of Mr. Bruce were also recognized by many organizations, included Guinness book of the word record who listed it as the world`s largest railroad miniature wonderland.
 Mr. Williams was bestowed with the highest honor that is given by the Hindu faith, the “Maan Patra”.
 This honorarium was presented to Mr. Williams in recognition of his years of dedication to the creation of Northlandz.
-It was awarded to Mr. Williams by Swami Jagadishswarandandji at the Geeta Temple of Queens, NY in June, 1996 with thousands of worshipers of the Hindu faith in attendance.
+It was awarded by Swami Jagadishswarandandji at the Geeta Temple of Queens, NY in June 1996 with thousands of worshipers of the Hindu faith in attendance.

-“If you can create your own enthusiasm, you can do anything”, he said, “if you maintain that enthusiasm you can do it well”.
+Mr. William says “If you can create your own enthusiasm, you can do anything” and “if you maintain that enthusiasm you can do it well”.

 If Ralph Waldo Emerson is correct in that “Nothing great can be achieved without enthusiasm”, than something spectacular has happened in Flemington.